 For example, a patient being treated for a chronic condition can use telehealth to follow up with her doctor from home, and discuss adjusting medications or any new symptoms that develop.

-Follow-up Visits with Select Johns Hopkins Doctors
+Visits with Johns Hopkins Doctors and Care Providers

 Doctors and other clinicians outside of Johns Hopkins Medicine can create accounts through Epic and use telemedicine to consult with practitioners at Johns Hopkins on diagnosis and treatment.
 Using this technology effectively connects providers in different locations and makes it easy to ensure quality multidisciplinary care.